Have you Been Charged with Theft by Conversion for Real Property Improvements in Georgia?

 Penalty for Theft by Conversion for Real Property Improvements

 The penalty for being convicted of theft for real property improvements is confinement of no less than one year and no more than five years determined by either the trial judge or the jury.
 Also, the crime could be charged as a felony or a misdemeanor, which is also left to the discretion of the judge.
 Having a felony conviction on your record could affect your chances of gaining employment in the future and cause you to lose the ability to own a firearm.
 If convicted of a misdemeanor instead of a felony, there is a possibility the judge could order probation.
-Your Georgia Conversion of Payments Attorney will ensure that you have the best defense possible and that you receive the fair treatment through t
+Your Georgia Conversion of Payments Attorney will ensure that you have the best defense possible and that you receive the fair treatment throughout the process.

 When a corporation is convicted of fraud and guilty of the crime of conversion of payments for real property improvements, they will be punished by a fine of no less than $1,000.00 nor more than $5,000.00.

 Theft by Conversion for Real Property Improvements Defenses in Georgia